-Hydroxocobalamin via use of Cyanokit:
+- Hydroxocobalamin via use of Cyanokit: - Using vented intravenous tubing, infuse per Pediatric Color Coded Appendix 3 over 7.5 minutes for 100 mL vial set or 15 minutes for 200 mL vial set. - Depending on clinical response, a second dose may be required.

-- Reconstitute: Place the vial of hydroxocobalamin in an upright position; add 0.9% NaCl to the vial (200 mL for 5 grams) vial using the transfer spike.
-Fill to the line. - Rock vial for at least 60 seconds (do not shake). - Using vented intravenous tubing, infuse per Pediatric Color Coded Appendix 3 over 7.5 minutes for 100 mL vial set or 15 minutes for 200 mL vial set. - Depending on clinical response, a second dose may be required. - Oxygen saturation may be inaccurate in patients exposed to carbon monoxide or cyanide. - CO oximeter devices may yield inaccurate low/normal results for patients with CO poisoning.
+- Oxygen saturation may be inaccurate in patients exposed to carbon monoxide or cyanide. - CO oximeter devices may yield inaccurate low/normal results for patients with CO poisoning.
 All patients with probable or suspected CO poisoning should be transported to the nearest appropriate hospital, based on their presenting signs and symptoms. - Do not administer other drugs concurrently in same IV as hydroxocobalamin.